neosyon/SimpTextAlign/README.md

 *alignmentStrategy*: is the strategy to align the compared texts.
 It can be *closestSimStrategy* or *closestSimKeepingSequenceStrategy*.
 Default: *closestSimStrategy*.

-*subLvAlignmentStrategy*: this is only employed with the *alignmentLevel* option set to **.
+*subLvAlignmentStrategy*: this is only employed with the *alignmentLevel* option set to *sentenceWithParagraphSeparatedByEmptyLinePreAlignment*.
 It is the strategy to align the compared second level texts, e.g. the sentences inside the aligned paragraphs.
 It can be *closestSimStrategy* or *closestSimKeepingSequenceStrategy*.
 Default: *closestSimStrategy*.

 *embeddingsTxtFile*: the embeddings using the classical word2vec txt format with a first line with the number of embeddings and embedding length and the next lines containing the embeddings.
 This file is only required with *WAVG* and *CWASA*.